NordicSemiconductor/Android-nRF-Connect/documentation/Macros/README.md

 ## Usage

 After you connect to a device, tap the red floating action bar at the bottom-right corner of the screen.
 A macros sheet will pop up.
-At first you will find there the Tutorial folder with 3 sample macros.
+You will find there the Tutorial folder with 3 sample macros.
 Click the Tutorial folder row to go inside.

 Each of the 3 sample macros demonstrates some features.
 It is recommended to complete them to get a general overview about Macros.
 Tap a macro row to expand it and see operation list.
+You may also export each macro to XML and see how has it been built.

 The last sample requires enabling GATT Server and selecting the Sample configuration.
-To do that open the Navigation drawer, by pressing the hamburger icon
+To do that open the Navigation drawer by pressing the hamburger icon (top-left corner of the screen), tap *Configure GATT Server* and then select *Sample configuration* from the drop down list at the top.
-After the configuration is complete go back to previous screen with a Back button.
+After the configuration is set, go back to the previous screen using a Back button.
 The third sample should now be available.

-On the screenshot below, you will find some basic information how to record or import a macro, or how to run macros and operations:
+On the screenshot below, you will find some basic information how to record or import a macro, and how to run macros and operations:

 ![Tutorial image](macros.png)

 If a macro is not compatible with the device services, an information will be displayed with a short error message.

 If macro was loaded successfully, each operation is marked with a gray dot.
 Tapping a *Step Over* icon will excute the next operation.
-Operation may end with success, warnig or an error.
+Operation may end with success, warning or an error.
 Some operations may validate the incoming data.
-If the data received is different from data obtained during recording, a orange triangle will be shown.
+If the data received is different from data obtained during recording, an orange triangle will be shown.
 You may then check what went wrong in the log pane.

-If operation was executed successfully the dot will change color to blue.
-If it has failed - to red.
+When operation finishes successfully the dot will change color to blue.
+If it fails - to red.

 You may also skip the next operation using the *Skip operation* button, or run the whole macro with *Run macro* button.
-A macor may also be run in a loop.
-To enable this feature select the *Loop* icon
+To run a macor in a loop, select the *Loop* icon (it will change color to blue).

 ## Documentation

-After exporting a macro to XML it can be modified and imported again
+After exporting a macro to XML it can be modified and imported again (make sure the name is different, or remove the previous macro as names must be unique).

-Below there is a list of all commands supported by the current version of nRF Connect.

-The macro is defined in XML in the **macro** node.
+A macro is defined in the XML format in **macro** node.
 The macro structure is shown below:

 ```xml
 <macro name="NAME" icon="ICON">